mytory/non-latin-attachment/readme.txt

 This plugin change filename to numbers.
 And when the file is downloaded, the attachment's title will be set as filename.

+If the filename is all alphabet and numbers, the plugin do nothing.

 It use html5 download property.
 It's all.
 If you disable the plugin, nothing is break.

 == Installation ==